chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 After all, you live in this space.
 Take care of it and the people in it.

-**You are not your mistakes.** I, like many people, have a voice in the back of my head judging me for my mistakes.
+### Guideline 2: You are not your mistakes

+I, like many people, have a voice in the back of my head judging me for my mistakes.
 If I screwed up an interaction, I'd browbeat myself for being a bad person, or stupid, or not enough.

 However, my actions are not my identity.
 I can still be a good person and make someone uncomfortable.
 A good example of this is when someone does or says something that is racist and disrespectful (i.e. touching a black person's hair without their permission "just out of curiosity") and, when asked to stop, responds, "But I'm not racist!"